You can use the Wavefront Usage integration dashboards to:

 ~externalservices.cloudwatch-cycle-timer- time in milliseconds CloudWatch requests take to complete.

 Ingest Rate by Source

-This section gives you insight into the shape of your data.
+This section gives insight into the shape of your data.
 It shows the total number of sources reporting.
-It also monitors the rate of metrics creation and breaks it down by each source.
+It also monitors the rate of metrics creation and breaks it down by source.

 The metrics used in this section are: